orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * Currently only `local` migrations are allowed.
 * Schema limitations:
 	* In case a node in Neo4j has multiple _Labels_, it will be imported into a single OrientDB `Class` (_"MultipleLabelNeo4jConversion"_).
 		* Note that the information about the original set of Labels is not lost but stored into an internal property of the imported vertex (_"Neo4jLabelList"_).
-As a result it will be possible to query nodes with a specific Neo4j _Label_.
+As a result, it will be possible to query nodes with a specific Neo4j _Label_.
 Note also that the nodes imported into the single class _"MultipleLabelNeo4jConversion"_ can then be moved to other `Classes`, according to your specific needs, using the [MOVE VERTEX](SQL-Move-Vertex.md) command.
+For more information, please refer to [this](http://orientdb.com/docs/master/OrientDB-Neo4j-Importer.md#querying-nodes-by-original-neo4j-labels) Section.
 	* Neo4j Nodes with same _Label_ but different case, e.g. _LABEL_ and _LAbel_ will be aggregated into a single OrientDB vertex `Class`.
 	* Neo4j Relationship with same name but different case, e.g. _relaTIONship_ and _RELATIONSHIP_ will be aggregated into a single OrientDB edge `Class`
 	* Migration of Neo4j's _"existence"_ constraints (only available in the Neo4j's Enterprise Edition) is currently not implemented.